 Writing

 I work on both, fiction and nonfiction projects.
 My first novel Wir alles, wir nichts was published in 2018.
 Denkräume.
 Von Orten und Ideen, an anthology on places and spaces of thinking, came out in 2020 (Rowohlt).
-In the Spring of 2023, Natur und Nation.
-Landschaft als Ausdruck nationaler Identität, my research on the literary Hudson River and Rhine, came out and is now available here.
-Walking Herstory New York City, an illustrated guide to women's history will be published in October 2023 (IG Publishing).
+In 2023, Natur und Nation.
+Landschaft als Ausdruck nationaler Identität, my research on the literary Hudson River and the Rhine, came out and is available here.
+Walk Her Way New York City, an illustrated walking guide to women's history in NY will be published in the Spring of 2025.

 Books | Out Soon:

-From Greenwich Village to Harlem, from Central Park to Prospect Park, Walking Herstory: New York City is a walking guide to the rich tapestry of women's history in New York City.
-Organized by neighborhood, this beautifully illustrated travel guide takes you on an inspiring journey through an overlooked aspect of NYC's history.
-Along the way, you will encounter the women, including Billie Holiday, Zora Neale Hurston, Harriet Tubman, Gloria Steinem, and Maya Lin – and landmarks that make up the incredible "herstory" of New York City.
+From Greenwich Village to Harlem, from Central Park to Chinatown, this beautifully illustrated travel guide highlights the rich tapestry of women's history in New York City.
+Organized by neighborhood, it takes you on an inspiring journey through overlooked aspects of NYC's history.

 Books | Available: